COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ### 4.3 Definition layout

-1. 1 blank line appears before and after the save frame begin and end codes, which are uppercase for category definitions and lowercase for all others.
+1. 1 blank line appears before and after the save frame begin and end codes.
+The variable part of the save frame begin code is uppercase for categories and lowercase for all others.
 2. `_import.get` attributes are separated by 1 blank line above and below.
 3. IMPORT_DETAILS attributes are not used
 4. Attributes in a definition appear in the following order, where